Travis Walton incident: Walton returns

-That day, stories of Travis's return had begun to spread, and press began calling Duane's home in an attempt to reach Travis.
-Duane finally informed law enforcement of Travis's return, calling Sheriff Gillespie who insisted on seeing Travis immediately.
-The sheriff drove the four hours into Glendale and arrived at 11:00 PM.
+That day, stories of Travis's return had begun to spread.
+The press began calling Duane's home in an attempt to reach Travis.
+Duane finally informed law enforcement of Travis's return, calling Sheriff Gillespie, who insisted on seeing Travis immediately.
+The sheriff drove the four hours into Glendale and arrived at 11:00 p.m. that night.
 Duane and Travis demanded that Sheriff Gillespie not record the interview.

-After a local UFO group facilitated the connection, Duane and Travis moved into a suite at the Sheraton Inn in Scottsdale; Costs were covered by The National Enquirer in exchange for exclusive access to Walton and his story.
-On November 14, Travis skipped a polygraph interview with police, but that night, in the presence of Enquirer reporters, a doctor associated with a UFO group had a two-hour conversation with a hypnotized Travis about the incident.
-The following day, November 15, Travis was interviewed by Jack McCarthy a free-lance polygraph examiner arranged by a UFO group and the Enquirer.
+After a local UFO group facilitated the connection, Duane and Travis moved into a suite at the Sheraton Inn in Scottsdale; the costs were covered by The National Enquirer in exchange for exclusive access to Walton and his story.
+On November 14, Travis skipped a polygraph interview with police.

+That night, in the presence of Enquirer reporters, a doctor associated with a UFO group had a two-hour conversation with a hypnotized Travis about the incident.
+The following day, November 15, Travis was interviewed by Jack McCarthy, a freelance polygraph examiner whose involvement was arranged by a UFO group and the Enquirer.
 McCarthy concluded that Travis was engaged in a "gross deception" and had even been intentionally holding his breath in an attempt to "beat the machine".

-On November 22, Travis appeared on Phoenix television station KOOL where he was interviewed about the incident.
-Travis claimed that he lost consciousness when struck by a beam of light, and that he awoke in a hospital-like room, being observed by three short, bald creatures.
+On November 22, Travis appeared on Phoenix television station KOOL, where he was interviewed about the incident.
+Travis claimed that he had lost consciousness when struck by a beam of light, and that he awoke in a hospital-like room, being observed by three short, bald humanoids.
 He says that he fought with them until a human wearing a helmet led Walton to another room, where he blacked out as three other humans put a clear plastic mask over his face.
 Walton has said that he remembers nothing else until he found himself walking along a highway five days later, with the flying saucer departing above him.